ErlingSigurdson/Drv7SegQ595/README.md

 The library API allows for any order of `seg_byte` and `pos_byte` placement within the register, that is, any of these bytes may be either upper or lower byte.

-`pos_byte` bits switch active character positions by electrically connecting and disconnecting the display's common pin to a ground (GND, for a common cathode) or to a positive rail (VCC, for a common anode).
+`pos_byte` bits switch digits by electrically connecting and disconnecting the display's common pin to a ground (GND, for a common cathode) or to a positive rail (VCC, for a common anode).
 Usually it is done via a switching device (most commonly a transistor), since 595's ability to source/sink current itself for a whole set of 7 LEDs gets close to exceeds its electrical limitations.

 Here's a typical circuit diagram for the described arrangement (assumes a common cathode display):
 ![Circuit diagram (schematic)](assets/circuit_diagram_(schematic).png)